Prometheus-X-association/edge-computing/kubernetes/design/README.md

 for the PDC instances and the BB's REST-API.

-This is currently the only deployment-specific part of the BB, as PDC does not support subpath handling (although it can allow to configure subpath in its endpoint setting) and the standart K8s Ingress
+This is currently the only deployment-specific part of the BB, as PDC does not support subpath handling (although it can allow to configure subpath in its endpoint setting) and the standard K8s Ingress

-## Edge Computing Components
+## Edge Computing BB Components

 ### [deployment](../deployment)

+The deployment section contains the specific deployment automatization and configuration scripts for the different platforms.

+Basically, it uses the `config.sh` to define environment variables (envvar) as config parameters, while the `setup.sh` defines the basic installation steps, specifically the
+ - cleanup,
+ - image building,
+ - environment creation using k3d,
+ - default certificate generation,
+ - cluster configuration,
+ - copying images inside the cluster,
+ - and component installation steps.

+The setup script uses the `envsubst` tool to read manually created manifest templates from the `templates` folder and substitute the configuration variables for deployment.

+The sensitive parameters, such as usernames, passwords, public IPs, secrets and keys are defined in a separate file `cluster-creds.sh` under the folder `.creds`.
+It also defined a `Makefile` for convenience.

 ### [builder](../src/builder)

 ### [operator](../src/operator)

 ### [ptx](../src/ptx)

+The `ptx` folder contains the container image description files (e.g., Dockerfile) and test materials along with inline Makefile commands to build and assemble low-footprint, K8s-conformant PDC and sandbox components that have
+ - prebuilt dependencies for faster container startup times,
+ - altered base image types and dependencies for lower image sizes, and
+ - tailored entrypoint scripts to realize init-time configuration capabilities using envvars.

+Variables in the provided [Makefile](../src/ptx/Makefile) define the considered connector components and the applied PDC and MongoDB versions.

 ### [registry](../src/registry)